Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 The size parameter can be tuned and engineered to correspond to the nature of the application and the server's resources.
-For example, knowing that a shared JS dictionary should only have a few small entries, on can allocate only a few kilo bytes preventing the allocation of mega bytes of memory and not using it.
+For example, knowing that a shared JS dictionary should only have a few small entries, on can allocate only a few kilobytes preventing the allocation of megabytes of memory and not using it.

 For details on the different syntaxes, the reader should refer to the mentioned links to the documentation.